-For certain situations, such as compatibility with other DBMS applications, you may want to map BIT to the LOGICAL data type and be able to index the BIT data type.
-To do so, set TRUEBITCREATE to off.
+For certain situations, such as compatibility with other DBMS applications, you may want to map BIT to the LOGICAL data type to be able to index the BIT data type.
+To do so, turn off TRUEBITCREATE.
 This maps BIT to LOGICAL, which is a 1-byte data type of type code 7.